Canon SX530 vs Panasonic TZ100

 |5.||Canon SX540||-||stereo / mono||-||-||mini||2.0||Y||Y||-|

 |7.||Canon M3||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

-Both the SX530 and the TZ100 have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the TZ100 have been discontinued, but can regularly be found used on ebay.
 The SX530 was replaced by the Canon SX540, while the TZ100 was followed by the Panasonic TZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Panasonic TZ100 Manual.
+Further information on the features and operation of the SX530 and TZ100 can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Panasonic TZ100 Manual.

 So what is the bottom line?
 Is the Canon SX530 better than the Panasonic TZ100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.